gillescochez/req.js/README.md

 # Introduction

-req.js is tiny script / module (sort of) management system which can do:
+req.js is tiny script / module (sort of) management system which can:

 - Load javascript files and execute callback when the requested files are loaded
 - Execute callbacks in the order they were declared for multiple identical requests